-In 2007 she began work as an instructor at Red River College and has worked in various courses teaching nursing students, (and has taught various courses to nursing students ) and with the latest most recently as a course leader in the RN, Authorized Prescriber program.
+In 2007 she began work as an instructor and has worked in various courses teaching nursing students.
 In addition, Nicole is often a guest speaker for other nursing courses related to the determinants of health.
 Nicole blends her community nurse practitioner experiences into theory to help nursing students to understand how upstream and downstream approaches to healthcare work within our the health care system.

 In 2015 Nicole furthered her education at Athabasca University and became a Nurse Practitioner .
 She has been working in a primary care since then, helping clients maintain or achieve their Optimal Health, and mentors physician and nurse practitioner students within the Primary Care setting.
 She has continued her education to add new skills to her “toolbox”, such as joint aspiration and injections, medical cannabis and cosmetic injectable.
 Nicole enjoys working in the community programs within the Winnipeg community to help foster community wellness.